AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

    ![](assets/mouseover-ftpconnector.png)

 1. A dialog appears prompting you to enter the email id.
-Provide the email id of the person responsible for managing the Learning Manager FTP account for the organization.&nbsp;Click&nbsp;**Connect**&nbsp;after providing the email id.&nbsp;
+Provide the email id of the person responsible for managing the Learning Manager FTP account for the organization.
+Click **Connect** after providing the email id.
 1. Learning Manager sends you an email prompting the user to reset the password before accessing the FTP for the first time.
 The user must reset the password and use this for accessing the Learning Manager FTP account.

    Only one Learning Manager FTP account can be created for a given Learning Manager account.

-   In the overview page, you can specify the&nbsp;Connection Name for your integration.
+   In the overview page, you can specify the Connection Name for your integration.
 Choose what action you want to take from the following options:

    * Import Internal Users
    * Export User Skills - Configure a Schedule